Junkers Ju 90: Background

-The plane had four or five divided fuselage sections, the latter holding the maximum of 40 passengers.
-Toilets, a cloakroom and a mail store were placed aft, and a baggage hold was forward of the passenger space.
-The fuselage was generous by the standards of the time with an internal width of 2.83 m (9 ft 3½ in).
+The interior of the aircraft could be configured into various cabin layouts; when arranged to maximise occupancy, the carriage of up to 40 passengers was possible.
+Aft of the passenger compartments were Toilets, a cloakroom, a storage space for air mail; a baggage hold was located forward of the passenger compartment.
+The tailwheel undercarriage was fully retractable, the single-wheel main units were raised hydraulically into the inner engine nacelles.

-The tailwheel undercarriage was fully retractable, with the single-wheel main units raising hydraulically into the inner engine nacelles.
+Into flight and civil usage

-The first prototype, the Ju 90 V1, was powered by four Daimler-Benz DB 600C liquid-cooled inverted V engines delivering 820 kW (1,100 hp) each.
-These were more powerful than both those of its Ju 89 predecessor and of production commercial Ju 90s.
-Named Der Grosse Dessauer as had been the earlier Junkers G 38, its maiden flight took place on 28 August 1937.
-Deutsche Luft Hansa carried out the long-distance testing.
-After eight months of flight tests, this prototype broke up on 6 February 1938 during over-speed tests.
+On 28 August 1937, the first prototype, the Ju 90 V1, performed its maiden flight; it was powered by four Daimler-Benz DB 600C liquid-cooled inverted V engines, each one capable of producing up to 820 kW (1,100 hp).
+These engines were more powerful than both those of its Ju 89 predecessor and subsequent production standard commercial Ju 90s.
+It was named Der Grosse Dessauer, as had been the earlier Junkers G 38.
+Deutsche Luft Hansa played a leading role in the long-distance portion of flight testing.
+On 6 February 1938, following eight months of flight tests, this first prototype was lost while performing over-speed tests.

-A second prototype (V2) was delivered to Luft Hansa in May 1938 for testing.
-Like all the production commercial Ju 90s, this was powered by four BMW 132 radial engines delivering 620 kW (830 hp).
-The move to lower power was probably necessitated by the demands on Daimler Benz to produce engines for strategically important, frontline aircraft.
-They named this aircraft Preussen.
-It crashed fatally during tropical flight tests on takeoff in November 1938 at Bathurst, Gambia, probably because of engine failure.
+During May 1938, the second prototype (V2) was delivered to Luft Hansa for flight testing.
+Akin to the following production standard commercial Ju 90, this aircraft was powered by four BMW 132 radial engines delivering 620 kW (830 hp).
+The move towards lower power has been speculated to have been necessitated by the demands on Daimler Benz to produce engines for strategically important front-line aircraft.
+This aircraft, named Preussen, was lost during a failed take off for tropical flight tests in November 1938 at Bathurst, Gambia.